cardano-foundation/CIPs/CIP-governance-metadata-cc-rationale/README.md

 ## Specification

-We define an initial specification for fields which SHOULD be added to constitutional committee votes.
+We define an initial specification for fields which SHOULD be added to CC votes.

 ### Extended Vocabulary